-Circle All Peak is a 3.3 mile moderately trafficked out and back trail located near Salt Lake City, UT that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+Circle All Peak is a 3.3 mile moderately trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 A lot of reward for so little work!
 It's a pretty short hike but it can get fairly steep at times.
 Most of the yellow Aspen leaves have fallen off and cover the ground, add that to the recent rainfall and you get some slippery parts of the trail.
 Don't miss the last left turn which actually heads towards Circle All Peak!
 There's a log that makes it look like you shouldn't cross it, but you must!
 Not a whole lot of room on the peak, but there are a couple spots to sit and one to lay down on.
 Again, the views are really nice and you can clearly see Kessler Peak, Dromedary, O'Sullivan, and Twin Peaks.
 I'll definitely be trying this one in the winter!